 We just tried to understand how to develop an ecommerce app for small business, which features each eCommerce app might need, how much time they can take, and how much it can cost.
 Depending on a project, a set of features can be different.
 For example, projects that use Shopify might not need an admin panel.
 Or projects that use PayPal for payments might not require Stripe integration, and so on.

 If you have questions or would like to understand how much your project can cost - just drop us a line at email@example.com, or tell us more about your idea, and we will get back to you with more info!
-But for now, let's see how much a described project can cost, and how much time developers would need time to write the code, test it, and make sure that project is release ready:
+But for now, let's see how much a described project can cost (for one platfrom, whether it is iOS or Android), and how much time developers would need time to write the code, test it, and make sure that project is release ready:

 |Search and Filter||25||$875|